-🕮 Display Layout Configuration Wizard ×
+🚯 Display Layout Configuration Wizard 3

-Specify the size of the video wall Select the size of the video wall in rows (height in displays) and columns (width in displays). ner.
+Specify the size of the video wall Select the size of the video wall in columns (width in displays) and rows (height in displays).

-Layout: 3 Columns by 2 rows
+Layout: 3 🔄 columns by 2 🚖 rows

-< B ack N ext > Cancel
+< Back Next > Cancel

-The number of rows and columns is entered.
-In this example there are 3 columns and 2 rows.
 Note: To calibrate a single display that is not part of a video wall, enter a size of 1x1.